-- relevant to current learning topics - structured according to the needs of the students - located to allow for low stimulation areas for children who are - sensitive to excessive visual stimulation

-In designing classroom displays the teacher may be forced to make compromises between some students whose attention is maximised by a highly visually stimulating display and others for whom the same display may be overwhelming and thereby inaccessible.
+- relevant to current learning topics - structured according to the needs of the students - located to allow for low stimulation areas for children who are - sensitive to excessive visual stimulation to make compromises between some students whose attention is maximised by a highly visually stimulating display and others for whom the same display may be overwhelming and thereby inaccessible.
 Some teachers at Spring Common have managed this conflict by locating their most visually 'busy' displays in public areas such as corridors and keeping classroom displays more simple in structure.